Criminology (master's program)

 Required test scores for English language proficiency:

-Application deadlines vary by program.
-Please visit the application deadlines page for specific dates.
+Please see application deadlines for specific dates.
 Note that the application deadlines listed are for both the online application and all supporting documentation.

 How to apply

 Applications for admission to all graduate studies programs are submitted online.
 There are five steps you must go through to complete the application process.
-Visit the application process and requirements page for step-by-step instructions.
+See application process and requirements for step-by-step instructions.

 Sample research areas: